franciscobortega/franciscobortega/README.md

 ### Hi there!
-I'm Bryan
+I'm Bryan 👋

-I am a student at Southern New Hampshire University, pursuing a BSE in Computer Science.
-My interests include full-stack web development and UI/UX design.
+I recently completed the Full-Stack Software Engineering bootcamp from Hackbright Academy.

-I'm currently enrolled in the Software Engineering bootcamp from Hackbright Academy.
 In my free time, I enjoy working out, learning new things, discovering new music, and exploring new places.

 <!--
 **franciscobortega/franciscobortega** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.